Have you suffered a work injury in Illinois? Are you looking to file an Illinois Workers Compensation Claim?

 - That the injured person was acting in a peaceful manner when the injury occurred.

 - That the injured person had a legal right to be at the place where the injury occurred at the time of said injury.

-If you suffered a dog bite while you were on the job, it’s important to contact an experienced attorney who can guide you through the complex process of filing not only a worker’s comp claim, but potentially a personal injury claim as well to cover pain and suffering.
+If you suffered a dog bite in Illinois while you were on the job, it’s important to contact an experienced attorney who can guide you through the complex process of filing not only a worker’s comp claim, but potentially a personal injury claim as well to cover pain and suffering.

 14. Fatigue Can Lead to Serious Injuries and Workers Compensation Claims